luizcca/luizcca/README.md

-- 👋 Hi there, I’m @luizcca
+- 👋 Hi there, I’m @Luiz Aguiar
 - 👀 I’m a junior Data Engineering, junior Data Analyst and junior DBA student passionate for new technologies.
 - 🌱 I’m currently learning python language, sql using postgresql, mysql, sqlite3 RDBMS.
 - 🌱 Now I'm studying machine learning and other tech on coursera, where I learn and pratice with the most modern technologies.